mauree155/Maureen-python-journey/README.md

 # Maureen-python-journey
-A personal log of my daily Python learning journey — with code, notes, and reflections.
+A personal log of my weekly Python learning journey — with code, notes, and reflections.